 Attendees have rated our faculty so highly that many of the faculty return to teach year after year.

-This litigation course will walk you through the essential components and tasks involved in your case, from start to finish.
+This litigation audio course will walk you through the essential components and tasks involved in your case, from start to finish.
 You’ll learn the rules and tasks, as well as the skills and techniques that you need to be a more effective litigator in Federal Court and to be a more effective litigator in general.